 Something has Changed and it’s Not Just A New Book

-The world gotten so noisy, hasn’t it?
-The kind of noisy that when you’re standing in the middle of it you can’t find your car keys because you can’t even begin to think where you saw them last.
+The world has gotten so noisy.
+The kind of noise that when you’re standing in the middle of it, you can’t find your car keys because you cannot even begin to quiet your mind enough to think where you saw them last.
+It’s not just me, right?

-Everyone has a microphone.
-People that should have one, people that shouldn’t, and everything in between.
+Everyone has a microphone—people that should have one, people that shouldn’t, and everyone in between.
 Free-ish speech abounds, the hope to be heard thrumming like a freight train through it all.

 Good for you, I think.